Skip to main content

 9. Life is a range of emotions.

-And your enjoyment of it—even success at it—is going to be heavily dependent on your ability to remain grounded when processing complex emotions like anger, fear, anxiety, frustration, grief, sadness, and so on.
-You will not be happy or content all the time.
-Only gratitude can endure life.
+And how unbearably unnerving it can be.
+I saw, in a book in my early 20s, that one’s enjoyment of life—even success at it—is heavily dependent on their ability to remain grounded when processing complex emotions like anger, fear, anxiety, frustration, grief, sadness, and more.
+I find that to be painfully true now; how happiness cannot endure life.

 11. You can’t control everything.

 Making plans is like throwing dice, it’s the wind that decides where it lands.
-I used to be a BIG sulker when things did not go my way, but I’ve learned to let go fast.
-I learned that if you don’t leave spilled milk alone, sometimes another cup falls.
+I like reminding myself that if I don’t leave spilled milk alone, the new cup I’m holding pours.

 12. Serve others.

-While I am the number one supporter of a life that prioritizes your progress, desires, and dreams, I know it is all worthless if it isn’t in turn used to help others.
+What is the point of a life if it is not used to lift other lives?
 When I look at the world’s greatest problems, I can’t help but ask myself: what will I contribute to make it better?
-From a global scale to my very own neighborhood?
+From a global scale to my own neighborhood?

 13. You don’t have to hang on to every relationship.

-Actually, you’re probably better off without them.
-What is beautiful about relationship is energy, commitment, passion.
-If it’s missing, you’re allowed to move on without questioning it repeatedly.
+You’re probably better off without them.
+What is beautiful about relationship is reciprocity.
+If it’s not a two-way street, you’re allowed to move on without questioning it repeatedly.

-If there’s something missing in the friendships you have, odds are you need to find additional friends, not attempt to change the ones you have.
+If there’s something missing in a friendship you have, odds are, you need to find an additional friend not attempt to change the one you have.
 You can’t teach people how to walk you home, but you can cherish their company and seek more elsewhere.

 15. Some relationships will only be formed when you start adding value to the world.